graumannm/Dengue_Prediction/README.md

 Adding lag to features: Following research, we added a lag of two weeks to account for the incubation period of humans.

 Creating interaction feature: After exploring the data, it became clear that there was a relationship between humidity, temperature and case numbers.
-We foudn that above 42% humidity and 24 degrees celsius is when mosquitos thrive.
+We found that above 42% humidity and 24 degrees celsius is when mosquitos thrive.
 Data was then categorised as either meeting this criteria (1), or not (0).

 Model training: We experimented with various classifiers, such as decision trees, random forests, and support vector machines (SVM), to identify the best-performing model.
 We trained these models using the preprocessed and normalised data.